github/explore/topics/nextjs/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Next.js
 ---

-Next.js is an opensource React front-end development web framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.
+Next.js is an open source React front-end development web framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.